Wesmere/Irdya/lua/wesmere/README.md

-= Wesmere API
+# Wesmere API
 This api is the core of the game server.
 It is not meant to be used directly by the UMC Designer.

 Currently all functions are located in a single table.

-== Documentation
+## Documentation

-The library uses the ldoc tool to allow the autogeneration of a API reference.
+The library uses the ldoc tool to allow the autogeneration of the API reference.

-== Unit Tests
+## Unit Tests

 The busted unit test framework can be used to run the test suite on the module.